davidpots/playsongnotes/_lessons/38 [Ricky Nelson] Lonesome Town.md

 ## A Nod to the Original Songwriter
 Finally, I should note that this song was written by Baker Knight and not Ricky Nelson.
 For more info about the song, refer to its page on Wikipedia: http://en.wikipedia.org/wiki/Lonesome_Town

-## "Jack Rabbit Slims" in Pulp Fiction
+## Jack Rabbit Slims in Pulp Fiction
-Just for some cultural and cinematic flavor, here is the famous Jack Rabbit Slims tracking shot from Quentin Tarantino's film "Pulp Fiction" -- where an in-costume Ricky Nelson is playing live music as the main characters walk through the restaurant.
-In the film, "Lonesome Town" is played immediately after this sequence.
+Just for some cultural and cinematic flavor, here is the famous Jack Rabbit Slims tracking shot from Quentin Tarantino's film Pulp Fiction -- where an in-costume Ricky Nelson is playing live music as the main characters walk through the restaurant.
+In the film, Lonesome Town is played immediately after this sequence.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TNwtg3Wmp30?showinfo=0" frameborder="0" allowfullscreen></iframe>